insightsengineering/scribe/docs/cli.md

 $scribe  --validate renv.lock

 Error:
-Not all packages in renv.lock file has Version parameter (Package: ggplot2).
+Not all packages in renv.lock file have Version parameter (Package: ggplot2).
 ```

 ### Changing log level for cli